alexdisdier/100-days-of-code/r1-log.md

 ### R1D91: December 30, 2018

-**Today's Progress:** Worked on svg animation.
+**Today's Progress:** I Worked on SVG animations.

-I made a svg circle React component

-I learned how to:
-• design a circle svg
-• include text inside a svg positioned middle
-• animate my svg
+🎨 I created a 'circle' #reactjs component that I'll be able to use in my Pomodoro timer. #freeCodeCamp

+✍️The stroke-dashoffset follows the circle circumference to indicate time counting down.

 **Thoughts:** I felt like I went back to school learning geometry